Integrating Qlik with Salesforce

 Since we’re big fans of Qlik’s easy-to-use interface and its numerous features, we decided it’d be good to share with you all why we believe integrating Qlik with Salesforce instance would be beneficial to your company.

-Qlik’s UI is much more simplified; therefore, it can provide you with powerful tools without making it difficult for the users to maneuver around.
+Before we begin, it’s worth mentioning that Salesforce has its own charts and visualizations and can present the data it’s storing.
+However, they’re quite limited, and this brings us to the first benefit – compared to Salesforce, Qlik is more robust, agile and provides a much more customizable visualization of your data.
+On top of that, Qlik’s UI is much more simplified; therefore, it can provide you with powerful tools without making it difficult for the users to maneuver around.
 Additionally, by integrating Qlik within your Salesforce instance, you open yourself up to more data sources, since Salesforce can only visualize the information you have within the platform.
 This benefit can, for example, mean getting access to public data that would help you make more informed decisions on potential customers.

 All these benefits, combined with the fantastic mobile application Salesforce provides, equals a more natural, clear, and complete understanding of your company goals and strategy for your employees.
 By taking advantage of Qlik, they can tap into the right data at the right time while on the move towards their next potential sale.

-Qlik Application using Salesforce Data Model
+Qlik Application Using a Salesforce Data Model

 So, we’ve touched on this subject a bit earlier.
 Still, to reiterate, you can integrate your Salesforce data into a Qlik application via a native data connector and make a Qlik application based on it.